There's a Snake in my Bed

 I was rewarded with a concert by the National Academy Orchestra at the season ending performance of the local Festival of the Sound.
 It was even more impressive to learn that this was the Festival’s 40th season.
 Everyone there seemed proud that their little endeavor had grown into ‘Canada’s premier summer classical music festival’.

 The concert mostly featured toe tapping favorites ending in a rousing rendition of Bolero (is there any rendition of Bolero that isn't rousing?).
 But it also featured the premier of a piece composed and performed by Barbara Croall of the Odawa First Nations.
 The Orchestra did an impressive job of supplementing rather than overwhelming her pipigwan (traditional wooden flute), drum and vocals.
-In a way, her performance was much as I might expect from my limited TV knowledge of pow wows.
+In a way, her performance was much as I might expect from my childhood TV knowledge of pow wows.
 But the composition gave her rich alto voice room to express meaning that can only be described as spine tingling.
 I doubt that anyone in the audience had any better idea than me of what she was singing about, as it was in her native language.
 But it was awesome, and awesome too to be included in and backed by a classical orchestra.

 Another great day on the Loop!
 Now, if someone can just explain how that damn snake got into my bed.